wzacs1/BioinfWorkshop/Workthroughs/Part1-2_IntroToLinux.md

 echo "Read 1 is in: $BaseName1.fastq"
 ```

 This shouldn't have worked as you might have hoped.
-It's not an error for bash (it printed something just fine), it's just not what we were trying to get, which was more like `Read 1: read1.fastq`.
+It's not an error for bash (it printed something just fine), it's just not what we were trying to get, which was more like `Read 1 is in: read1.fastq`.
 The incorrect output illustrates why we will frequently need to explicitly isolate our variables.
 It generally can't hurt to do this and I hope to encourage it as habit early on.
 Additionally, it opens up a lot of cool variable handling functions we will use later on.
 - Isolate variables inside curly brackets `${VAR}`

 Now try the above command with the variable isolated (remember your command history / up-arrow):